jodyhey/IMa3/testbed/README.txt

 		copy the files from  E:\genemod\ML-MCMC\SEAI\IMa3\testbed into a new directory e.g. E:\genemod\ML-MCMC\SEAI\IMa3_work\stdTest\wsl\####
-			delete any previous results file in that folder compile a new IMa3_stdtest  using make testbed run ima3_stdtest.sh
+			delete any previous results file in that folder under wsl in ~/IMa3/src
+			compile a new IMa3_stdtest
+			make sure that conda is not active, else mpi does not work conda deactivate
+			make testbed
+		copy IMa3_stdtest to the desired folder

+		run ima3_stdtest.sh

 	current standard is 3_5_2019

+1/20/2021
+	updated this file
 6/26/2019
 	made some changes to prevent crash due to filled migration array stdtest results looked unchanged